 Braeburn apples are widely grown in their native New Zealand and are also grown in Australia, the USA, Canada, Chile, the UK, France, and Italy.
 This variety is best grown in warm apple-growing regions, similar to Fuji or Granny Smith apples.
 Apples from the US/Canada/EU are generally available October-March, while New Zealand/Australian apples are sold during April-September.

-Harvest season for Braeburn apples
+Harvest season

 Harvest season for Braeburn apples occurs in mid-autumn in apple-growing regions and is typically considered a late-season apple.
-Apples grown in North America are harvested during September-October.
+Apples grown in North America are harvested in September-October.
 European-grown Braeburns are harvested in October-November.
 This variety ripens in late March-April in its native New Zealand.
 Braeburns grown in Chile ripen in June.

-Tips for buying Braeburn apples
+Buying Braeburn apples

 Braeburn apples are available at some grocery stores, specialty markets, and from orchardists during harvest season.
 There are about two whole apples in one pound of Braeburn apples.
 Each single Braeburn apple weighs approximately 1/2 a pound (see photos at the end of this article).
 These are big apples!